mesosphere/dcos-commons/frameworks/hdfs/docs/security.md

 ## Authorization

 The DC/OS Apache HDFS service supports HDFS's native authorization, which behaves similarly to UNIX file permissions.
-If Keberos is enabled as detailed [above](#kerberos-authentication), then Kerberos principals are mapped to OS users which HDFS uses to assign permissions internally.
+If Keberos is enabled as detailed [above](#kerberos-authentication), then Kerberos principals are mapped to HDFS users against which permissions can be assigned.

 ### Enable Authorization